 This comprehensive step-by-step guide is written to help you with Mercedes-Benz no-start issues.
 While troubleshooting by a professional is required in a few cases, there are several tests you can perform yourself to avoid a repair bill.
 For your Mercedes-Benz to start, several conditions need to be met and also needs:

 - It requires electrical power to crank the engine.

 - Requires fuel

 - Requires spark

 Engine Dies Right After It Starts

-The car makes a clicking noise but won’t start.
+The vehicle makes a clicking noise but won’t start.
 Hint: Starter Problem or Low Battery

-Step 1: Verify that battery is fully charged
+Step 1: Verify that the battery is fully charged

-This may seem obvious, but an old battery is the root of many headaches and can cause all sorts of malfunctions on Mercedes-Benz cars.
+This may seem obvious, but an old battery is the root of many headaches and can cause all sorts of malfunctions in Mercedes-Benz cars.
 How old is the battery on your Mercedes-Benz?

-This Mercedes-Benz is not starting because of a low battery.
-In this case, what you need to do is trickle charge your battery using any of these 12 volt battery trickle chargers.
-If you need help read this article on How to charge a Mercedes-Benz the right way.
+This Mercedes-Benz is not starting because of its low battery.
+In this case, you need to trickle charge your battery using any of these 12-volt battery trickle chargers.
+If you need help, read this article on How to charge a Mercedes-Benz correctly.